tpg/pcflib/README.md

 )
 ```

-Note that PCFlib will NOT check if a `Category` instance has been provided if one is needed.
+Note that PCFLib will NOT check if a `Category` instance has been provided if one is needed.
 This is something I might look at later, but for now it's on you to ensure you include the additional attributes if Price Check requires them.

-PCFlib WILL, however, check if the right attributes have been included when using the `Category` classes.
+PCFLib WILL, however, check if the right attributes have been included when using the `Category` classes.

 For books, the Format, and ISBN numbers are required.
 For Videos, you must specify the Format, for Clothing you must specify the Age Group, Colour, Gender and Size of the item, and for Music, you must specify the Format.
 There are a bunch of optional attributes for each of those categories as well.